Seniors take ten-week iPad® mobile digital device course at EmblemHealth Neighborhood Care in Harlem

 A study by The New York Academy of Medicine showed that 89 percent of participants in OATS programs reported that their ability to access information increased as a result of the training.
 71 percent reported searching for health information online, six months after completing OATS training courses.

-EmblemHealth, Inc., through its companies Group Health Incorporated (GHI) and HIP Health Plan of New York (HIP), provides quality health care coverage and administrative services to approximately 3.4 million people.
+EmblemHealth, Inc. provides quality health care coverage and administrative services to approximately 3.4 million people.
 Groups and individuals can choose from a variety of PPO, EPO and HMO plans, as well as coverage for prescription drugs and dental and vision care.
 EmblemHealth offers a choice of networks, including quality doctors and other health care professionals throughout the region, leading acute care hospitals across the tristate area, and physicians and hospitals across all 50 states.
 For more information, visit www.emblemhealth.com.
 To connect with EmblemHealth via Facebook, visit www.facebook.com/EmblemHealth.

 About Older Adults Technology Services (OATS)